amolenaar/elixir_lambda/README.md

 # Getting it up and running

 In general, it's good practice to deploy code on AWS by means of Cloudformation templates.
 The example setup provided is no different.
-It does deploy 2 stacks:
+It does deploy 3 stacks:

  1. An S3 bucket acts as an intermediate storage location for Lambda code
- 2. A stack featuring the Elixir runtime, with an example function.
+ 2. A stack featuring the Elixir runtime, with an example function containing compiled code (BEAM files).
+ 3. A stack containing Elixir source code.
+This project can be edited with the AWS Lambda editor.

 To work with this repo, there are a few prerequisites to set up: